 In the evening, you can hike up Lycabettus hill for some cool sunset views.
 Alternatively, take a half day trip to the impressive Temple of Poseidon at Sounion.

 The location is just fantastic, and the coastal road leading to the temple passes by the beautiful Athens Riviera, where you can stop for a swim.
-Unless you have a rental car, it would be easier to go on an organized tour to the Temple of Poseidon.
+The easiest way to get there is on an organized half-day trip to the Temple of Poseidon.

 For more ideas on what to do in Athens, check out these detailed articles: